Portfolio manager, Andrew Graham, provides an introduction to Martin Currie Asia Unconstrained Trust.

 The company seeks to buy these businesses at a reasonable price, based on an in-depth assessment of their long-term potential.
 These opportunities are scarce and when the manager finds one, they aim to make a long-term capital commitment.
 This enables the company to minimise transaction costs and compound returns.

-As illustrated in the following diagram, the investment process can be broken down into three components:
+The investment process can be broken down into three components:

 Idea generation - the assessment of a business's long-term cash generating ability